There were two options to renew our soon-to-expire Guatemalan visas.

 And here’s some shots from Getty Images.
 Taken by people who did a much better job of photographing quetzals than we did.

 We had survived our foray into the wilds of Quetzal country.
-However, we had also reached the realisation that bird-spotting is not our forte.
+However, we also reached the realisation that bird-spotting is not our forte.
 Time to return to the 4Runner and continue our cross-country odyssey.